qemus/qemu-docker/readme.md

     Be sure to modify these values to match your local subnet.

-    Once you have created the network, change your compose file to make it look as follows:
+    Once you have created the network, change your compose file to look as follows:

     ```yaml
     services: